 Often, there are remissions and flare-ups.
-Remission is a time when the symptoms are better or disappear.
+Remission is a time when the symptoms improve or disappear.
 Flare-ups are times when symptoms become worse.

 Talk with your doctor about the best plan for your child.
 The plan will work to control swelling, relieve pain, and control joint damage.
 The goal is to keep a high level of physical and social function.
 This will help keep a good quality of life.
 Treatment options include the following:

-Exercise is done to keep the muscles around the joint strong.
+Exercise is done to strengthen muscles and to help manage pain.
 Strong nearby muscles will support the joint.
-It also help to recover the range of motion of the joints.
-Normal daily activity are encouraged.
+It also helps to recover the range of motion of the joints.
+Normal daily activities are encouraged.
 Non-contact sports and recreational activities may be good options.
 Physical activities can also help boost a child's confidence in their physical abilities.

 Physical therapy may be needed.
 This will help to make the muscles strong and keep the joints moving well.